Can rewards justify the huge £650 fee on this top end Amex card?

 Andy’s Analysis

-When the welcome bonus on this card is boosted it can hopefully wipe out the fee – meaning you can then take advantage of the extras at no cost.
+When the welcome bonus on this card is boosted it can hopefully wipe out most of the fee – meaning you can then take advantage of the extras at very little cost.

 But beyond this first year?
-With the boost that comes from the welcome bonus, it’s going to be hard to justify the outlay when you can earn cashback for free on other cards.
+Without the boost that comes from the welcome bonus, it’s going to be hard to justify the outlay when you can earn cashback for free on other cards.

 I think most people are only going to benefit from a short burst of this card when there’s a boosted sign-up offer.
 But once you have that, transfer your points and cancel.